awong234/population_from_scat_model/readme.md

 15            3     96     1
 ```

 Of course, we must complete the data with counts of 0 at those grids that we did visit.
 To do this, we pull the grid ID's from the set of all grids visited (recorded during the simulation as having track points > 0 within a grid), and then use the `complete()` function from `tidyr` to fill in the 0 counts for those grids missing from the dataset above.
+The data are then spread into wide format using the `spread()` function from `tidyr`.

 ```